pokreman06/frontendfinal/README.md

 - Have backend communicate with the image generator to "pass that along"
 - Make the page size modular for the image screen

+## Delivered
+Set up the database for persistance and I have alot of the stuff in place for frontend security.

 ### Nov 8

 #### Estimates